Reach out! We’re available by email or phone and can answer all of your questions.

 - Standard Curve

-The Serum Creatinine Low Sample Volume Kit (384-Well Plate) quantitatively measures Creatinine levels in serum and plasma (EDTA and Heparin).
-The Serum Creatinine Low Sample Volume Kit (384-Well Plate)t is a Detection Kit with a run time of 30 minutes.
+The Serum Creatinine Detection Kit (384-Well Plate) quantitatively measures Creatinine levels in serum and plasma (EDTA and Heparin).
+The Serum Creatinine Detection Kit (384-Well Plate) is a Detection Kit with a run time of 30 minutes.
 Please read the complete kit insert for more information before performing this assay.

 Use our provided Creatinine Standard to generate a standard curve for the assay.
 Pipette the standards or diluted samples into a transparent microtiter plate.
 Add the DetectX® Creatinine Reagent to each well, tapping the plate to ensure sufficient mixing of reagents.
 Then, incubate the mixture at room temperature for 30 minutes.
 The color-generating reaction occurs between the DetectX® Creatinine Reagent and the Creatinine in the standard or sample.